iamfabo/dellemc/data_domain/replace_ssl_cert.md

 ## About
 Guide for replacing the Data Domain System Manager self-signed SSL certificate for HTTPS access without security warnings.
-DDOS has a built-in tool to generate a CSR, a Windows AD CS is used to sign this CSR
+DDOS has a built-in tool to generate a CSR, a Windows AD CS can be used to sign this CSR

 ## Requirements
-- Data Domain appliance or Data Domain Virtual Edition
 - Admin access to the Data Domain CLI
 - Write access to the Data Domain file system __/ddvar__
 - Windows AD CS